-Data exceeding benchmarks: After collection of four quarterly samples, if the average of the four monitoring values for any parameter exceeds the benchmark, you must, in accordance with Part 4, review the selection, design, installation, and implementation of your control measures to determine if modifications are necessary to meet the effluent limits in this permit, and either:
+Data exceeding benchmarks: After collection of four quarterly samples, if the average of the four monitoring values for any parameter exceeds the benchmark, you must, in accordance with Part 4, review the selection, design, installation, and implementation of your control measures as necessary to meet the effluent limits in this permit.
+You must also continue quarterly monitoring until you have completed four additional quarters of monitoring for which the average does not exceed the benchmark.
+(See Part 4.3.C for Additional Implementation Measures)